 Far too frequently, design thinking is simplified as a series of workshops or tools and the approach is often only utilised as an initial impetus to development work.
 In reality, design thinking is a frame of reference for problem solving, which is made up of objectives for being, thinking and doing, and there is the question of long-term and goal-directed efforts to identify and resolve problems and business opportunities.

 The way of being, thinking and doing - all these sub-areas are equally important in design thinking:

-- The way of being refers to mentalities that it would be beneficial for people and teams who are implementing design thinking to apply.
+- The way of being refers to mentalities that would be beneficial for people and teams to apply when implementing design thinking.
 These include an open attitude to change, new knowledge and perspectives, or curiosity to understand a situation as holistically as possible.

-- Tools on the other hand are exactly as their name says; just tools.
+- Tools on the other hand are exactly as their name says: just tools.
 The tools and procedures are selected according to each unique challenge to be solved.
-One skill in applying design thinking is to select suitable tools and procedures for the challenge to hand.
+One skill in applying design thinking is to select suitable tools and procedures for the challenge at hand.

-2. Applying design thinking in a multi-skilled team
+2. Apply design thinking in a multi-skilled team

 Most business challenges are so multi-faceted that they cannot be resolved from just a single technical or design perspective for example.
 They require a broad understanding of the whole picture and that is why, without exception, work requires a multi-disciplinary team.

-3. It is not worth taking short cuts in the design thinking process
+3. Don't take short cuts in the design thinking process

 The design thinking process is by nature exploratory.
 The first thing is to find the important problem to be solved or the opportunity and only then proceed to designing a solution.
 The first thing is always to expand the perspective and only then to focus the decisions on the most relevant subjects (picture 1 below).